 - Cluj-Napoca Botanical Garden, Romania

-USA Botanical Gardens
+USA Botanical Gardens We Have Visited

 - Bok Tower Gardens in Florida

-- Botanical Garden Bronx: NY Botanical Garden
+- Bronx Botanical Garden: NY Botanical Garden

 - Botanical Gardens in Maine: Coastal Maine Botanical Gardens